 Storage facilities are perfect for online businesses.
-Our facilities are MPI-approved, so you can have your shipping container delivered straight there.
+Our North Shore facility is MPI-approved, so you can have your shipping container delivered straight there.
 Here’s a post we wrote about how to deal with the shipping containers.
+Even if not using an MPI facility you can store the contents of a container after clearance and unloading.
 Often when you’re starting out, your inventory can grow faster than the space you’ve got available so self storage can be a real help.

 What do you do if your office is on one side of the city and your customer base another?
 Can you fit all of your samples and stock into your car?
 Even if you can, is it worth the risk of theft?
 A self storage unit can be ideal.
 Not only does it make it easy to keep an inventory, you can come and go as often as you like and if you need more storage, you can look at getting a larger unit.

 We recommend our Ellerslie facility for example to people living in East Auckland (Howick, Pakuranga).
 It gives you easy access to the rest of Auckland via several main roads and motorways, but is also centrally located if you want to refresh your stock during the day.